ambushneupane/7daysofC/README.md

-# 7daysofC
+# 7daysofCode
 Challenge To Code for 7 days --COMPLETED

-Added 3 days to make #10DaysOfC -- COMPLETED
+Added 3 days to make #10DaysOfCode -- COMPLETED

+Added 5 days to make it #15DaysOfCode -- COMPLETED

-Added 5 days to make it #15DaysOfC -- COMPLETED
+Added 5 days to make it #20DaysOfCode   -- COMPLETED

-Added 5 days to make it #20DaysOfC
+Added 5 days to make it #25DaysOfCode  -- COMPLETED